martindale/fabric/whitepaper.md

 for conflict resolution, one might want to identify which particular message came first.
 This leaves us with the timestamping problem.

+### Multi-Currency Routing
+Fabric allows any digital currency to be offered in exchange for computations, giving local nodes the ability to fine-tune their resource utilization based on their preference of medium.

 ## Protocol
 The Fabric protocol implements a mechanism for representing a largely intangible idea, trust, as a pre-established commitment in a slightly more tangible fashion, a value token.
 If a network is composed primarily of honest, friendly nodes, then commitments increase over time until the updates provided by the network cease to be valuable.
 Should a node cease being honest, it destroys its ability to increase in value over time.

 ### Security
 #### Contract Signatures